Tolkien family: Baillie Tolkien

 Baillie Tolkien (née Klass; born 10 December 1941) was the second wife of Christopher Tolkien.
 She was born in Winnipeg to Dr Alan Klass and his wife Helen.
 Alan Klass (1907–2000) was a surgeon and a distinguished member of the Faculty of Medicine at the University of Manitoba.
 Baillie attended McGill University and the University of Manitoba from which Baillie received her B.A. in 1962.
 She received her M.A. from St Hilda's College, Oxford, in 1964.
 Her first husband was Brian Knapheis, a Rhodes Scholar from Winnipeg, to whom she was briefly married.
-While as Baillie Knapheis, she worked as a secretary, first to J. R. R. Tolkien and then to Isaiah Berlin.
+Under the name Baillie Knapheis, she worked as a secretary, first to J. R. R. Tolkien and then to Isaiah Berlin.
 She married Christopher Tolkien on 18 September 1967.
 She has two children with Christopher.
 Their son Adam Reuel Tolkien was born in 1969, and their daughter Rachel Clare Reuel Tolkien was born in 1971.
 After the death of J. R. R. Tolkien, his letters written to his children were edited by Baillie for publication.
 The contents of the book were released in a 1976 book titled The Father Christmas Letters, in which Baillie is credited as the editor.
 In the 1976–77 exhibition of paintings held at the Ashmolean Museum in Oxford and afterwards at the National Book League in London, Baillie contributed a short introduction to the catalogue.